EU launches pilot projects to leverage green energy spending

 The pilot projects will help to prove that a much bigger Commission scheme to turn 21 billion euros of EU and European Investment Bank funds (EIB) into at least 315 billion euros of public and private sector investment can work, the Commission says.

-EU governments are meant to endorse the broader investment plan in June but many analysts are skeptical, saying there has been little detail on how private spending will be catalyzed.
+EU governments are meant to endorse the broader investment plan in June but many analysts are sceptical, saying there has been little detail on how private spending will be catalysed.

 First presented in November by Commission President Jean-Claude Juncker, the European Fund for Strategic Investment is meant to act as a “risk buffer”, soaking up losses on projects before other creditors and breaking down a reluctance to invest.